guybedford/es-module-lexer/README.md

 imports[0].specifier === 'dep';
 ```

-When migrating a full-build consumer from v2, switch on `type` before reading
+When migrating a full-build consumer from v2, `await init` becomes
+`await init()` as in the minimal build, then switch on `type` before reading
 kind-specific fields: the terse v2 field names and numeric type tags are
 replaced by the descriptive names above, reexports no longer expose
 placeholder local-name properties, and bare star reexports now appear in the